 A popular budgeting method is the Envelope Method: a way to track exactly how you have in each budget category for the month by keeping your cash in separate envelopes.
 At the end of the month, you can see how much cash is left by simply looking at each envelope.

 Putting all of your savings in a separate can help you stay on track with all of your savings goals, as well.

 4. Build Your Credit History

 If you eventually want to take out a loan to purchase a home or a car, it’s important to build your credit history.

 If you have no previous credit history you can use an app called Self to build your credit.
-This app takes a loan out for you, but holds onto it so no credit score is needed.
-You pay off the amount over a year to two years, and at the end of that time period you have a great start to your credit score and the money you’ve been paying Self in savings.
+This app takes a loan out for you, but holds onto it so no is needed.
+You pay off the amount over a year to two years, and at the end of that time period, you have a great start to your and the you’ve been paying Self in savings.

 5. Set specific savings goals for future purchases